rsksmart/rif-ui/README.md

 ## Development - Example folder

 A sandbox project is provided in order to test the library or try new features locally without having to release a new version.
-The sandbox project lives at the `example` folder.
+It lives at the `example` folder.
 In order to run it, follow the next steps:

 1. At `rif-ui`: